Ashinomaki-Onsen-Minami Station

 Ashinomaki-Onsen-Minami Station (芦ノ牧温泉南駅, Ashinomaki-Onsen-Minami-eki) is a railway station on the Aizu Railway Aizu Line in Aizuwakamatsu, Fukushima Prefecture, Japan, operated by the Aizu Railway..

 Lines

 Ashinomaki-Onsen-Minami Station is served by the Aizu Line, and is located 17.7 rail kilometers from the official starting point of the line at Nishi-Wakamatsu Station.

 Station layout

 Ashinomaki-Onsen-Minami Station has a single side platform serving traffic in both directions.
 The station is unattended.

-Adjacent stations

 History

 Ashinomaki-Onsen-Minami Station opened on December 22, 1932, as Kuwabara Station (桑原駅, Kuwabara-eki).
-The station was renamed to its present name on July 16, 1987.
+The station was transferred to the Aizu Railway on 16 July 1987.